cephalicmarble/drumlin/README.md

 # days of yore

 Drumlin and Pleg were all that remained when I had separated concerns in a brief, all-encompassing edit prior to supervised deletion of the code I was NOT allowed to possess.
-The refactoring has hung around waiting for a serious attempt since 2017.
+The refactoring has hung around waiting for a serious attempt since 2017, being made of code which I had been permitted to keep.

 # drumlin